 Setting up Argo CD with Helm

-In this blog post we’re going to setup Argo CD on a Kubernetes cluster.
-We’ll install it with Helm, create an application to use the app-of-apps pattern and set everything up so that Argo CD can update itself.
+In this blog post we're going to setup Argo CD on a Kubernetes cluster.
+We'll install it with Helm, create an application to use the app-of-apps pattern, set Argo CD up so that it can update itself, and install Prometheus via Argo CD as an example.

 All files mentioned in this blog post are available in a Git repository on GitHub.